Classification of quotient bundles on the Fargues-Fontaine curve: Preliminaries on the Fargues-Fontaine curve

-\begin{prop}[\cite{KedNoeth}] $\adicff_{\finext,\algclosedperfdfield}$ is a Noetherian adic space over $\Spa(\finext)$. \end{prop}
+\begin{prop}[{\cite[Theorem 4.10]{Kedlaya_noeth}}] $\adicff_{\finext,\algclosedperfdfield}$ is a Noetherian adic space over $\Spa(\finext)$. \end{prop}

-\begin{remark} When $\finext$ is replaced by a finite extension of $\F_p((t))$, there is a related construction of the equal-characteristic Fargues-Fontaine curve.
-Our main results are equally valid for vector bundles on the equal-characteristic Fargues-Fontaine curve.
-Moreover, the proofs for the equal-characteristic setting are strictly easier than the proofs for the mixed-characteristic setting.
-Therefore in this paper we will focus on vector bundles on the mixed-characteristic Fargues-Fontaine curve. \end{remark}
+\begin{remark} When $\finext$ is replaced by a finite extension of $\F_p((t))$, there is a related construction by Hartl-Pink \cite{HP_equalcharFFcurve} which we may regard as the equal-characteristic Fargues-Fontaine curve.
+Our main results are equally valid for vector bundles on the equal-characteristic Fargues-Fontaine curve with the same proof. \end{remark}